Last updated on May 4, 2024

 To display the contrast or color noise, click the Show/hide contrast or color noise mask buttons at the top of the Reduce panel.

-Reducing noise with control points and lines
+Reducing noise with local adjustments

-5. Locally correct contrast and/or color noise with the sliders (default to 100%) displayed in the image or in the panel.
+4. Locally correct contrast and/or color noise with the sliders (default to 100%) displayed in the image or in the panel.

 To preview and correct noise most efficiently zoom in to 1:1.